 Customers aren’t shy when it comes to making their grievances or exceptional experiences heard.
-That’s why Bazaarvoice’s customer sentiment analysis tools give you the full rundown on what customers are saying using advanced machine learning and NLP.
-Not only that, but our Premium Network Insights, left, can categorize sentiment by topic and product and compare that feedback against your competitors.
+That’s why Bazaarvoice’s customer sentiment analysis tools give you the full rundown of what customers are saying using advanced machine learning and NLP.
+Not only that, but our Premium Network Insights can categorize sentiment by topic and product and compare that feedback against your competitors.

 AI supplies you with insights and goes the extra mile to recommend what actions to take in response.
 Fein considers this one of AI’s best functions.
 “The most effective features in AI for marketers are ones that are built with data personal to marketers, [so] the system is saving time making recommendations similar to what the marketer would choose if they had more time themselves,” he says.

 An example of this is using customer reviews as a resource to inspire product and messaging improvements.
 The toy manufacturer KidKraft uses Bazaarvoice Insights tools to evolve their brand according to customer demand.
 These tools provide KidKraft with, “an automated way to understand what customers are saying about its products and see recommended actions the brand can take to improve its marketing strategy and design better products.”